fabricjs/fabricjs.github.io/src/content/docs/docs/core-concepts.md

 FabricImage class represent a raster image on the canvas.
 FabricImage can be filtered with one or more filters.
 Filters are small programs written in WEBGL ( with an optional JS fallback ) that change image pixel value to obtain certain effects.
-FabricJS supports numerous prebuilt fitlers for common operations and also a stack to combine more than one filter to build a particular effect.
+Fabric.js supports numerous prebuilt fitlers for common operations and also a stack to combine more than one filter to build a particular effect.

 ## Interactions

-FabricJS offers some prebuilt interactions between the objects on the canvas
+Fabric.js offers some prebuilt interactions between the objects on the canvas
 - Selection
 - Dragging
 - Scaling, rotation, skewing through customizable controls